Aaron Hernandez: Legal issues

 Hernandez had a number of run-ins with the law throughout his life, beginning just a few months after he arrived in Florida as a pre-freshman.
 By his own admission, Hernandez became jumpy in nightclubs, and had a history of taking offense at minor slights.
 He also said that he believed people were trying to physically challenge him and were looking to fight him.

 Acquaintances described Hernandez as a follower who put himself in jeopardy by hanging out with a dangerous crowd.
 As a Patriot, Hernandez hired two of his friends from Bristol, both of whom had criminal records, as assistants.
 One of them, Alexander S. Bradley, was his drug dealer.
 As Hernandez's assistant, Bradley's other duties included calming Hernandez down during fits of rage and paranoia, and obtaining weapons for him.
-After his death, his high school teammate and lover said that being drafted by the Patriots "was the worst thing the NFL could have done" because it put him back into close proximity to the criminal friends he had in Connecticut.
+After his death, his high school teammate Dennis SanSoucie said that being drafted by the Patriots "was the worst thing the NFL could have done" because it put him back into close proximity to the criminal friends he had in Connecticut.

 Hernandez had a second apartment that was kept a secret from his fiancée Shayanna Jenkins.
 It was used to store drugs and weapons.
 He would often go there to chain smoke marijuana.
 In 2012, Hernandez told his agent that he got his respect through weapons.
 Boston Police detectives once questioned Hernandez outside of a local bar, but the circumstances around the interview are unclear.

 While in prison, he told a fellow prisoner that he was a member of the Bloods.